Kac-Moody symmetric spaces: Local and global automorphisms of Kac--Moody symmetric spaces

 If the diagram is two-spherical, then the extension theorem by M\"uhlherr and Ronan \cite[Theorem~1.2]{Muehlherr/Ronan:1995} (see also \cite[Theorem~5.213]{AbramenkoBrown2008}) implies that the type-preserving automorphism $\alpha$ is the unique extension that fixes $C_-$ of its restrictions to the residues of rank two containing $C_+$ in the positive half $\Delta_+$ of the twin building $\Delta$.

-By inspection, those local rank-two restrictions are all induced by automorphisms of the corresponding split real Lie groups of rank two that as a family together provide an automorphism of the amalgam $\mathcal{A}(\mathbf{A})$ of fundamental subgroups of rank two of $G$.
-This amalgam automorphism, again using two-sphericity, induces a unique automorphism of $G$ by \cite[Theorem~7.22]{HartnickKoehlMars} (see Section~\ref{Subsection3B}) whose image under the natural map is $\alpha$.
+By inspection, those local rank-two restrictions are all induced by automorphisms of the corresponding split real Lie groups of rank two that as a family together provide an automorphism of the amalgam $\AAA(\mathbf{A})$ of fundamental subgroups of rank two of $G$.
+This amalgam automorphism, again using two-sphericity, induces a unique automorphism of $G$ by \cite[Theorem~7.22]{HartnickKoehlMars} (see Section~\ref{Subsection3B}) whose image under the natural map is $\alpha$. \end{proof} Note that in the two-spherical case we always have an isomorphism ${\rm Aut}_S(G) \cong {\rm Aut}_S(\Delta)$, irrespective of the automorphism group of the Dynkin diagram. \begin{prop} The group $\Out(G) := \Aut(G)/\Inn(G)$ is finite.
+More explicitly, we have